myaqut/Devops-Labs/README.md

 ` docker-compose up`

 6- Open your browser and type http://localhost:5000/.
 You should see the time of moscow displayed on your browser screen.

+##Dockerhub Image :
+1-  Download the image from dockerhub using the following command.
+`docker pull yaqot/flaskapp_web:imagev1`
+2- Run the image downloaded previously using the following command.
+`docker run -p 5000:5000 flaskapp_web`